edwinnduti/home-nats/README.md

 # gone-nats
-A code that uses the NATS.IO Message BUS/Broker.
+A code that uses the NATS.IO Message BUS/Broker from [nats.io](https://nats.io)